hattipjs/hattip/testbed/basic/readme.md

 All tests except "doesn't fully buffer binary stream" pass which is automatically skipped in the CI. `netlify dev` doesn't seem to support streaming.
 It works fine when actually deployed, though.

 Build locally with `pnpm build:netlify-edge`, test with `netlify dev`.

+### Deno

+All tests pass.

+Build with `pnpm build:deno`, test with `deno run --allow-read --allow-net dist/deno/index.js`.

+---

+TODO: Tests below this line are currently run manually.
+Find a way to run them automatically.

+---

 ### Cloudflare Workers